-The new state-of-the-art Sutcliffe Park Sports Centre was officially opened by Greenwich council leader Councillor Denise Hyland on Saturday.
+The new state-of-the-art Sutcliffe Park Sports Centre was officially opened by Greenwich council leader Councillor Denise Hyland.

 She was joined by sport stars including Zoe Smith and Tosin Oke, as well as families and residents who enjoyed free taster sessions at the sports centre’s new facilities.